Pomax/processing-stubs/README.md

   // ...and then your code here...
 }
 ```
-This allows your sketch to be resizing via normal window manipulation, as well as through code.
+This allows your sketch to be resized via normal window manipulation, as well as through code.
 For example:

 ```java
 void keyPressed() {